EssenceCodes/GeoLite2-IP-Block-Extractor-for-HaProxy/README.md

 # AutomationScripts
-Extracts GeoLite2-Country-Blocks-IPv4.csv Database by Country Code
+Extracts IP Blocks from GeoLite2-Country-Blocks-IPv4.csv by Country Code

+Use with HaProxy to Whitelist/Blacklist IP Blocks